-If two crops were grown at the same time in alternating strips in the same field, report the portion of the field used for each crop.
-Example: A 60 acre field was planted in cotton and soybeans, with two rows of cotton followed
+Interplanted Crops and "Skip Row" Planting - If two crops were grown at the same time in alternating strips in the same field, report the portion of the field used for each crop.

-Example: A low size field was planted in corton and scybeans, with two rows of cotton followed by an area of the same width planted in scybeans.
-Thirty acres of scybeans would be reported in section 2, item 8, and 30 acres of cotton in section 2, item 9.
+Example: A 60 acre field was planted in cotton and soybeans, with two rows of cotton followed by an area of the same width planted in soybeans.
+Thirty acres of soybeans would be reported in section 2, item 8, and 30 acres of cotton in section 2. item 9.